 4-H: Making the Best Better [Retired from Broadcast] (Running time: 26 minutes) — What do kids, animals and agriculture have in common?
 HCTV goes rural in this look at how 4-H projects engage today’s young people.

-ADHD: Attention Deficit Hyperactivity Disorder (Running Time: 16 minutes) — We all have occasional problems concentrating or getting organized, but for people with Attention Deficit Hyperactivity Disorder (ADHD), this is a constant state of being.
+ADHD: Attention Deficit Hyperactivity Disorder [Retired from Broadcast] (Running Time: 16 minutes) — We all have occasional problems concentrating or getting organized, but for people with Attention Deficit Hyperactivity Disorder (ADHD), this is a constant state of being.
 HCTV spoke to several experts, as well as people who suffer from the disorder, to learn about the different types of ADHD and what help is available.

 Adoption Celebrations: A Moment in Time (Running time: 25 minutes) — The birth of a child is the best day in a parent’s life.
 The Henrico County Circuit Court gives adoptive parents the opportunity to feel the same happiness with an Adoption Celebration.
 Join HCTV as we talk to several families about the joy of their Adoption Celebration — a moment in time that they will never forget.